Addam Yekutieli: Art career

-Know Hope

 Shortly after beginning to work on the street, Yekutieli began writing the phrase “Know Hope” on walls around the city.
-Due to its obvious word-play and the difference between reading the text and hearing it possibly as 'no hope,' the phrase was referring to the chasm between hope and despair.
-Yekutieli enjoyed the ambiguity of the phrase and the subjective perception on behalf of the viewers.
-The dualism and symbiosis between the multiple meanings of the phrase would continue to inform Yekutieli's work later on.
-Yekutieli "never intended on [it] becoming an artist name."
-It was only after being referred to as Know Hope by a local newspaper that Yekutieli understood that the public referred to the creator of the art as such.
+Due to the word-play and the difference between reading the text and hearing it as 'no hope,' the name conjures up the chasm between hope and despair.
+The ambiguity and multiple meanings continued to inform his work although he claims he never intended for it to be his artist name.